 Blockchain technology is considered as being the innovation of the decade.
-For the first time, it is possible to unequivocally record and trade ownership of virtual property without the need for a central authority - a development that has the potential to fundamentally change the existing payment infrastructure and the financial system.
-Add to this, the many possibilities of smart contracts, decentralized applications (DAPPs) and decentralized organizations (DAOs).
+For the first time, it is possible to unequivocally record and trade ownership of virtual property without the need for a central authority - a development that has the potential to change the existing payment infrastructure and the financial system fundamentally.
+There are many possibilities, amongst them smart contracts, decentralized applications (DAPPs), and decentralized organizations (DAOs).

-The CIF investigates the potential that these new technologies have and assesses the extent to which they will affect financial markets, industry, and society.
-In addition to its fundamental research in this field, the department will focus particularly on discussions involving politics, the public sector and private enterprise.
+The CIF investigates the potential of these new technologies and assesses the extent to which they will affect financial markets, industry, and society.
+In addition to its fundamental research in this field, the research center will focus particularly on discussions involving politics, the public sector, and private enterprise.

 The blockchain has allowed digital property to be represented and safely managed in a decentralized manner for the first time in history.Berentsen und Schär (2017)

 The development of groundbreaking research, e.g., biomedical research aimed at curing cancer, or the development of more effective antibiotics and medicines for treating rare illnesses, demands enormous investment over a long period of time (10—20 years).
 Only a few of the research results become marketable products, but the ones that are successful are potentially highly valuable to society.
 They improve health, employment, education and knowledge.